boeboe/terraform-helm-tid/README.md

 ## Versions

-Available versions, to be set with the `global.tag` helm setting per chart:
+Available container image versions, to be set with the `global.tag` helm setting per chart:

 | global.tag |
 |------------|